How to Use Fonts

 Assortment of Fonts

-Just working with common programs for text documents, you will face a huge diversity of fonts.
+Just working with common programs for text documents, you will face a huge array of fonts.
 In general, we can subdivide all of them into three main categories—PostScript, TrueType and OpenType.
 Apart from the design peculiarities, one of the leading differences between them is the developer.

 We need to thank Adobe Systems for creating PostScript fonts.
 These options are known for their marvelous design and have a reputation of being lifesavers for those who are eager to create a high-quality layout.
 The alternative TrueType solution was brought to the market by Apple, and their fonts will be familiar to Macintosh and Windows operating system users.
 OpenType is the latest standard for fonts, developed jointly by Adobe and Microsoft.

 Of course, these types don’t have the same application support and aren’t accessible via any software.
-To preserve the desirable level of flexibility for your projects, don’t hesitate to opt for Swift Publisher—the desktop publishing app allowing you to create designs of any complexity while sustaining the desired fonts you wish to use.
+To preserve the desirable level of flexibility for your projects, don’t hesitate to opt for Swift Publisher—the desktop publishing app that allows you to create designs of any complexity while sustaining the desired fonts you wish to use.

 Classification of Fonts